satperks/ML-AI-Projects/README.md

 - **mp10.py**: The main script to compute accuracy and confusion matrix.
 - **neuralnet.py**: This is where you'll write your code.
 Modify this file only.

-Run `python3 mp10.py -h` for instructions on how to run the program.

-### Optional Submission:
-- **Leaderboard Submission**: You can submit your best model for an optional (ungraded) leaderboard competition using `neuralnet_leaderboard.py`.

 ## Dataset Details
 - **Training Data**: 2250 images (balanced across ship, automobile, dog, frog).
 - **Development Data**: 750 images.